yannnovak/we-cant-take-it-all-with-us/README.md

 ## ✨ Features

-- Censorship notice and blur effect when online
+- Age verification notice and blur effect when online
-- When offline, censorship notice and blur are automatically removed
+- When offline, age verification notice and blur are automatically removed

 &nbsp;